(konishi) Translators: cunha introduction:

 (killifish)

 Ka. kamome.
-Oops! somebody already said
+Oops! somebody said that?

 I did!
 I did!